1101 Perimeter Dr. Ste. 220, Schaumburg, IL 60173

 Orders of Protection in Illinois

-• Plenary Order – After a hearing in which both sides have the opportunity to present their evidence, a plenary order can be issued if a judge believes that measures should be taken to protect the safety of family or household members.
-These orders can last for up to two years.
+• Plenary order of protection – At a hearing for an order of protection, both sides will be able to present evidence and provide testimony.
+A long-term order of protection may be issued if a judge believes that measures should be taken to protect the safety of family or household members.
+A plenary order of protection can remain in place for a maximum of two years, although extensions may be possible if necessary.

 Contact Us Today